educach/dsb-client/docs/descriptions.rst

 Response syntax
 ---------------

-The response will always contain a ``valid`` key, that is a boolean.
+The response will always contain a ``valid`` key, which is a boolean.

 If the submitted LOM object is invalid, the ``errors`` key will be populated with a list of issues.